displague/crossplane/design/design-doc-stacks.md

 ## Package Processing

-The process of installing a Stack involves downloading its package, extracting the package contents into its relevant CRDs and `Extension` record, and applying them to the Crossplane cluster.
+The process of installing a Stack involves downloading its package, extracting the package contents into its relevant CRDs and `Stack` record, and applying them to the Crossplane cluster.
 There are a few different options for this flow, which are described below, but a key aspect of the proposed implementation is to take advantage of the existing machinery in Kubernetes around container image download, verification, and extraction.
 This will be much more efficient and reliable than writing new code within Crossplane to do this work ourselves.

 Possible solutions for package processing are listed below, along with their pros and cons.

 * Stack package base image
-  * A base image containing the unpacking logic could be defined and all other Stack packages are based on it, e.g., `FROM crossplane-extension`
+  * A base image containing the unpacking logic could be defined and all other Stack packages are based on it, e.g., `FROM crossplane/stack`
   * The main entry point of the package would call this unpacking logic and send all artifacts to `stdout`
   * PRO: The knowledge to unpack an image is self-contained an external entity such as the SM does not need to know these details, package format is opaque to the SM.
   * CON: This likely significantly increases the size of the package if the logic is written in golang using Crossplane types for unmarshalling, increasing the KB size of the original package contents into an image that is many MB in size.